algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

 ### 4.2 Test Cycles
  **Functional Testing Cycles:** These cycles focus on ensuring that the software functions as expected.
-The first cycle prioritizes critical issues, and the second cycle aims to refine the system further and gather performance data.
+The first cycle addresses critical issues, and the second cycle aims to refine the system performance and collect additional data.

  Two Functional Testing Cycles:
    - **First Cycle:**

-     - **Objective:** Identify blocking, critical bugs, and most high-priority bugs.
+     - **Objective:** Identify critical bugs, including any high-priority issues that may block basic functionality

-     - **Approach:** Use workarounds if necessary to complete all test cases.
+     - **Approach:** Use workarounds if necessary to execute all test cases.

-     - **Focus:** Prioritize finding showstopper issues that may hinder the basic functionality.
+     - **Focus:** Prioritize the discovery of showstopper issues that could impede fundamental functionality

    - **Second Cycle:**

-     - **Objective:** Address remaining high and medium bugs, eliminate workarounds from the first cycle, correct any gaps in the test cases, and gather performance results.
+     - **Objective:** Address remaining high and medium-priority bugs, eliminate workarounds from the first cycle, refine test cases, and gather performance data.

-     - **Approach:** Resolve issues identified in the first cycle, and specifically focus on medium-priority bugs.
+     - **Approach:** Resolve issues identified in the first cycle, with particular attention to medium-priority bugs.

-     - **Focus:** Achieve a more comprehensive testing phase, ensuring that bugs are addressed, and the system performs optimally.
+     - **Focus:** Conduct a comprehensive testing phase, ensuring the resolution of bugs and optimal system performance.

  <br>